-Burn Awareness Week takes place February 7 – 13, 2021!
-Join Children’s Burn Foundation as we focus on this year’s theme of preventing electric burns.
-Encourage your family and friends to take one preventive step toward eliminating risk of electric burns to children!
+Burn Awareness Week took place February 7 – 13, 2021!
+Children’s Burn Foundation focused on this year’s theme of preventing electric burns.
+We continue to encourage your family and friends to take one preventive step toward eliminating risk of electric burns to children!

 Cover all electric outlets with strong, child-tested outlet covers.
 Outlets closer to floor level present more risk if not covered.
 Keep keys, paper clips, and other small metal objects out of baby’s or toddler’s reach at all times.
 Your child can choke on these items too, so they pose a double risk!

 Unplug your phone or battery charger when not in use.
 If your small child mouths a “hot” end of a plugged-in charger, the resulting electric burn to the inside of the mouth will likely be a third degree burn.

 Do not use home fragrance packs that require electricity.
 Plug-in-type fragrances are intriguing to your child and can cause electric burns or scald your child’s skin with hot oils.

 Monitor use of electric appliances like irons, hair appliances, vacuums, or other items that are plugged into an outlet.
 Heat-producing items create double risk as your child can receive a contact burn from hot surfaces.

 Allow water play only when all nearby sources of electricity are protected.
 Keep all active electric appliances and tools far from bathtubs, swimming or paddle pools, running faucets and garden hoses.

 This little boy put a metal wire in his mouth, and the other end in an electric socket, at the same time.
 The resulting third degree burn to the mouth and tongue required plastic surgery and hospitalization